 Treatment for Dysthymic Disorder

-, such as selective-serotonin reuptake inhibitors or tricyclic antidepressants, are often used to treat dysthymic disorder.
-Because you may need to continue treatment for a lengthy period, it's important to consider which medications have fewer side effects.
+, such as selective-serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), or tricyclic antidepressants, are often used to treat dysthymic disorder.
+Because you may need to continue treatment for a lengthy period, it's important to consider which medications not only work well but also ideally have few side effects.
 You may need to try more than one medication to find the one that works best.
-But know that it may take several weeks to take effect.
-Take your medications as your doctor instructs.
-If they're causing side effects or still not working after several weeks, discuss this with your doctor.
-Don't suddenly stop taking your medications.
+But know that it may take several weeks or longer to take effect.
+Successful treatment for chronic depression often takes longer than for acute (non-chronic) depression.

 Some studies also suggest that aerobic exercise can help with mood disorders.
 This is most effective when done four to six times a week.
 But some exercise is better than none at all.
 Other changes may also help, including seeking social support and finding an interesting occupation.
 Used for patients with seasonal affective disorder, bright-light therapy may also help some people with dysthymic disorder.